MaxLap/activerecord_where_assoc/README.md

 ## More examples

 High level explanation of various ways of using the methods.
-See next section for some tips.
+Also take a look at [usage tips](#usage-tips)

 ```ruby
 # Find my_post's comments that were not made by an admin